In this Guide

 How to Choose a Quiet Portable Air Compressor

 Decide on your budget:

-Portable air compressors are available from about $100 to $2000+.
+Portable air compressors are available in a wide price range.
 With such a wide range of prices and models to choose from, you’ll want to decide which how much you can afford to spend on your new compressor.

 Think about the price-class of your tools, and choose a compressor at about the same level.
 If you’ve got premium tools, it would be inappropriate to try to supply them from a budget compressor, and vice versa.
 You’ll also want to consider how often you use your compressor, and for which applications.